-If you reveal a Drink Card that has the phrase "with a Chaser" in the title, reveal the next card from the same deck from which you revealed the original Drink.
+If you reveal a Drink Card that has the phrase "with a Chaser" in the title and the "+" mug icon, reveal the next card from the deck from which you revealed the previous Drink.
 If it's a Drink Card, add its effects to the original Drink.
-If it's another Drink with a Chaser, add its effects to the original Drink and reveal the next Drink Card from the same deck.
+If it's another Drink with a Chaser, add its effects to the original Drink and continue this process.

 If no cards remain in your Drink Me!
-Pile,

-or if you reveal a Drink Event Card as your Chaser, there is no additional effect.
+Pile when you would reveal a Chaser from it, or if you reveal a Drink Event Card as your Chaser, there is no additional effect.
 Do not continue revealing cards.
 You do not sober up if your Drink Me!
 Pile runs out while revealing Chasers.

-The Drink Deck is never out of cards, so if you run out of cards in the Drink Deck while revealing Chasers, follow the Running Out of Drinks rule and then continue revealing Chasers.
+The Drink Deck is never out of cards, so if you run out of cards while revealing Chasers from the Drink Deck, follow the Running Out of Drinks rule and then continue revealing Chasers.